mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 <a name="0"></a>
-# Fukanzazengi: Dogen's Universal Recommendation for Zazen, Lecture 4
+# Fukanzazengi: Dogen's Universal Recommendation for Zazen – Lecture 4
 ## June 12, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)